Using Cloud Connector to remediate issues across your Red Hat Satellite infrastructure

 Auto upload and Obfuscate host names are global settings.
 They affect hosts that belong to all organizations.

 2.2.
-Installing the Insights client on hosts managed by Satellite
+Installing the Insights for RHEL client on hosts managed by Satellite

-Use this procedure to install the Insights client on each of your hosts.
+Use this procedure to install the Insights for RHEL client on each of your hosts.

 - Register your hosts to Satellite using an activation key to attach Red Hat subscriptions.